jakob-bagterp/browserist/docs/reference/browser/viewport/set.md

 ---
-title: Documentation for Set Viewport Size
+title: Documentation of Set Viewport Size
 description: Learn how to set the viewport size in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation